Thought provoking questions that

 believe in creation science.
 But this does not necessarily make them right

-evolution.
-Another is based on the literal interpretation of the Biblical
+- A third is based on one literal interpretation of the Biblical

 creation stories in the biblical book of Genesis.
+There are multiple interpretations that result in very different interpretations.
 There are also on the

-order of 500 additional religiously-based creation stories, all of whom
+order of 500 additional religiously-based creation stories taught by other religions.
+All of them

 conflict with each other and with the theory of evolution.